blackboard/anthologydevdocs/docs/developer-amifromvmdk.md

 ### VMDK Availability
 :::danger VMDK availability

 NOTE: If you are on this page and have not yet downloaded the .vmdk file from support.anthology.com please visit that site.
-Login if you have an account and look for the button on the page titled [New Way to Access Blackboard AMI].
-If you do not find the button, you have accessed this page before the availablity of the .vmdk.
+Login if you have an account and look for the button on the page titled [New Way to Access Blackboard AMI] and click it.
+You could also use the search tool to find the article "New Way to Access Blackboard AMI."
+If you do not have an account, that's OK!!
+In that case you will be required to fill out a form with contact informaiton prior to your download.
 The rest of this document explains what the .vmdk file is and how you use it to create a Blackboard AMI in your AWS account.

 :::